Clergy, Religious and Local Leaders Begin the Process of “Walking Together” for Vatican Synod

 “For the Church to communicate to the world today, we have to understand our context, the challenges we face.
 We have to discern together, as a Church, how the Holy Spirit is at work.
 Together with our bishop, we can come together to look at how the Holy Spirit is drawing us into this mystery of Christ, how the Holy Spirit is doing something new in our midst,” added Father Ralph.

 Ben Martin, a local expert on Church history, shared that synodality is an ancient practice in the Catholic Church.
-He also said that the word synod is interchangeable with the word council.

 “In the Acts of the Apostle, we see a new kind of gathering for prayer and discernment together in response to one of the first crises faced by the early Church, the first Synod or Council of Jerusalem.
 This occurred around the year 50 A.D.,” said Martin, a parishioner of St. Lawrence Catholic Church in Tampa.